What is the currency in Greece?

 Can I use my bank card in Greece?

-Many shops, hotels and restaurants will accept payment by credit or debit card but do remember that there are often hidden fees when you use your card abroad.
+Many shops, hotels, and restaurants in Greece will accept payment by credit or debit card—but do remember that there are often hidden fees when you use your card abroad, especially if you opt to pay in British pounds instead of the local currency.
 Speak to your bank to understand what it will cost you to use your card for payments in Greece.

 Mastercard and Visa are generally accepted in outlets, and contactless payment is the norm.
 Not many places may accept American Express and Diners Club cards, so it can help to have an alternative to hand if needed.

-Bear in mind that the Travelex Money Card lets you make contactless payments and can also help you manage your holiday budget.
-Keep an eye on your spending through a Travelex Money App - and make top ups if needed.
+Bear in mind that the Travelex Money Card, powered by Mastercard® lets you make contactless payments and can also help you manage your holiday budget.
+Keep an eye on your spending through a Travelex Money App—and make top ups if needed.

 While it’s increasingly possible to use contactless payments in Greece, it’s always a good idea to carry some euros in cash for taxis, buses, snacks, and drinks.